 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-A weekend trip to Boston is a fabulous quick getaway – and we designed the perfect Boston itinerary for travelers who want to see the best of the city!
-Packed with iconic sights, fascinating history and local cuisine, a weekend in Boston is an ideal trip for people who love to experience diverse and exciting places.
+A weekend trip to Boston is a fabulous quick getaway – and we designed the perfect Boston Itinerary for travelers who want to see the best of the city!
+Packed with iconic sights, fascinating history and local cuisine, a weekend in Boston is an ideal trip for people with all types of interest!

 3 Days in Boston

 The first question many travelers ask is, How many days in Boston for a trip?
 In our plan for a weekend getaway to Boston, we outline the best way to see Boston in 3 days.
 We think visitors can squeeze the top things to do in Boston into a well planned 3 day trip.

 Our Boston 3-Day Itinerary assumes that you will spend a long weekend in Boston, arriving early on Friday or Saturday and staying until Sunday or Monday evening.
 However, as not all Boston vacations take place over the weekend, our trip plan can just as easily be used for weekday visits.

 Furthermore, we understand that not everyone is planning 3 days for Boston weekends.
 Some travelers are limited to visiting Boston in a day, while others are trying to plan a 5-Day Boston getaway.
 To help fellow travelers plan their perfect Boston trip, at the end of the post we outline several sample Boston itineraries with top tips on how to plan a trip to Boston for any timeframe!